Trail riding: Pleasure riding

 The term pleasure riding may encompass trail riding.
 This refers to a form of equestrianism that encompasses many forms of recreational riding for personal enjoyment, without any element of competition.
 Pleasure riding is called "hacking" in United Kingdom, and in parts of the eastern United States and Canada.
-In other parts of the United States, particularly the American west, the term trail riding is used interchangeably with pleasure riding when on natural trails or public lands.
+In other parts of the United States, particularly the Western United States, the term trail riding is used interchangeably with pleasure riding when on natural trails or public lands.
+African American communities in some rural parts of the Southern United States and South Central United States have a tradition of Black trail rides that often involve music, dancing, and shared meals along with horse riding.

 Many horses are suitable for pleasure riding, including grade horses and other animals of ordinary quality and good disposition.
 Such horses are sometimes called hacks, particularly in those areas where pleasure riding is known as hacking.
 In recreational trail riding, having fun and enjoying time spent in natures rather than speed and form are the goals.

 Equestrian competition

 There are competitive events that occur on natural trails to test the endurance or trail riding ability of a horse.
 The level of difficulty varies by distance, trail, and terrain.
 Endurance riding encompasses races of varying lengths, usually from 25 mi to 100 mi, where the first horse to cross the finish line and be deemed "fit to continue" by passing a veterinary examination is the winner.
 Competitive trail riding is another distance competition that differs from endurance races, as the first horse to cross the line does not necessarily win, but rather the competitors are required to finish within a minimum and a maximum time with their horse in the best condition and with additional scoring for horsemanship and care of the animal.

-There are competitive events at horse shows, called trail classes, which test the horse and rider's ability to handle obstacles resembling those commonly found on trails, such as opening and closing gates, crossing logs, and navigating forward, backwards and to the side.
+There are competitive events at horse shows, called trail classes, which test the horse and rider's ability to handle obstacles resembling those commonly found on trails, such as opening and closing gates, crossing logs, and navigating forward, backward and to the side.
 There are also judged trail rides, which occur on a natural trail, but assess trail-class-style points based on the ability of the horse and rider to navigate specific natural and man-made obstacles encountered along the trail.